 none added to the list of allowed algorithms.
 Remember though that allowing clients to send unsigned JWTs does not protect from request tampering.

 Once the Request Object support is enabled in the system, it can be enabled for concrete clients.
-To do that, go to Profiles -> Token Service -> Clients and edit the client for which you want to enable JAR support.
-Scroll down to Client Application Settings and open the Advanced tab.
+To do that, go to Profiles → Token Service → Clients and edit the client for which you want to enable JAR support.
+Navigate to the Security tab and scroll down to the Advanced Security Settings section.
 Enable the option Request Object JWT Support.

 Either a signature verification key must be selected, or the option Allow Unsigned for By-value enabled.
 The signature verification key is the key that will be used to verify the incoming request JWT's signature.
 This can either be a public key or a symmetric secret key.
-The key can be added in the Facilities -> Crypto -> Signature Verification Keys tab.
+The key can be added in the Facilities → Key & Cryptography → Signing → Signature Verification Keys tab.

 By default, if the